 This could be a description of an English coffeehouse from three hundred and sixty years ago.
 Europe only discovered coffee in the mid 17th Century and the very first Coffeehouse to open in England (in 1650) was situated in the academic capital of Oxford.
 This and other coffeehouses established in Oxford came to be known as penny universities because they offered an alternative form of learning to that being taught in the universities proper.
 Very quickly, this stimulant became the drink of choice for the fashionable, the philosophers, the intellectuals, and the revolutionaries.

-The English coffeehouse was an significant venue for one very particular reason, it quickly became an important centre for the dissemination of news.
-Most modern historians associate English coffeehouses with the flourishing of the printed news sheet and these fashionable dens were where people came to drink coffee as they read and discussed the events of the day.
+The English coffeehouse was a significant venue for one very particular reason, it quickly became an important centre for the dissemination of news.
+Most modern historians associate English coffeehouses with the flourishing of the printed news sheet as it was to these fashionable dens that people came to drink coffee as they read and discussed the events of the day.

 In fact, so popular did these places become, that King Charles II grew nervous that they might be hotbeds of sedition and ordered them all shut down.
 So paranoid was he of any potential threat to his shaky throne, that he issued a proclamation to end the legality of coffeehouses.
 And this did not just affect the estimated three thousand coffeehouses either, he also banned people from selling coffee, chocolate, and tea(!) from any shop or house.